 Harry Hopkins became the Federal Relief Administrator during the Great Depression and presidential advisor.
 Hopkins believed that the way to assist people during a time of such job loss was to get people back to work instead of direct government handouts.
 Hopkins led such New Deal programs as the Federal Emergency Relief Administration (FERA), the Civil Works Administration (CWA), and the Works Progress Administration (WPA) (Hopkins, 2011).
 These programs not only helped to create work and income for struggling families, but they also helped with morale which Hopkins and other social workers of the time deemed necessary (Leighninger, 2019).

-Legacies of Social Change from Briar Cliff University on Vimeo.
+Legacies of Social Change from CSWE and NASW on Youtube.

 The evolution of Social Work: Historical milestones.
 SC-UMT.
 (2021, May 13).
 Retrieved April 17, 2022, from https://online.simmons.edu/blog/evolution-social-work-historical-milestones/

 Hansan, J.E.
 (2013).
 Hunter, (Wiles) Robert (April 10, 1874 – May 15, 1942), social worker, author and socialist.
 In Social Welfare History Project.
 Retrieved from http://socialwelfare.library.vcu.edu/people/hunter-robert/

 Leighninger, R. (2019).
 Families, The Family, and the New Deal.
 Families in Society: The Journal of Contemporary Social Services.
 100(4) 341–350. https://doi.org/10.1177/1044389419874904

 Nsonwu, M. B., Casey, K., Cook, S. W., & Armendariz, N. B. (2013).
 Embodying social work as a profession: A pedagogy for practice.
 SAGE Open, 3(3), 1-8. https://doi.org/10.1177/2158244013503835